harrisonjansma/Portfolio/README.md

 ### [Toxic Topic Modelling](https://www.harrisonjansma.com/toxic.html)
 <p>
-<b>The Purpose:<b> In this project I used word clouds and topic modelling to analyze a textual dataset.
+<b>The Purpose:</b> In this project I used word clouds and topic modelling to analyze a textual dataset.
 Specifically, I performed LDA clustering on wikipedia forum comments to see if I could isolate clusters of toxic comments.(insults, slurs,...)</p>
 <p>
 I was largely succesful in isolating toxic comments into one group.
 Further, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into 9 distinct categories.
 I found each post could be catagorized as either relevant discussion, side conversations, or outright toxic comments.  </p>
 June 13, 2018